Scripts allow you to:

 The pipeline is so important in mobile that even Apple created one, XCode Cloud 👩💻 ☁️

 Any CI/CD is better than no CI/CD - StackOverflow

-Extra DevOps is and is not: a methodology, a single piece of a software tool, a specific role/task.
+As for DevOps, it is not just a methodology, a single software tool, or a specific role/task.

 … You can fix the problem at the source, by focusing relentlessly on the length of time between when a line of code is written and when it is fully deployed to production …- stackoverflow Fullfillng the promise of CICD